Opportunities for Meat Chicken Farmers

 In SA, http://www.pir.sa.gov.au/ gives access to a range of guidelines and legislation.

 In Victoria, the Agriculture Victoria website provides information on the industry in the state and relevant legislation: http://agriculture.vic.gov.au/agriculture/livestock/poultry-and-eggs.
 A Code for the establishment and operation of chicken farms in the state of Victoria has also been developed, which sets requirements for the (a) siting and size of broiler farms, (b) application of best practice in the design, construction, operation and management of broiler farms to satisfy relevant environmental standards, (c) preparation, assessment and determination of broiler farm development proposals through the planning permit system, and (d) ongoing monitoring of broiler farm operations through routine audits.
-This Code is available here.
+This Code has recently been revised and is available here.

 In WA, a range of resource materials and list of legislation relevant to the poultry industries is available at https://www.agric.wa.gov.au/livestock-animals/livestock-species/poultry-birds and in Tasmania, information can be found at http://dpipwe.tas.gov.au/agriculture/animal-industries.